-First, print out the ear pattern (it’s in my resource library—get the password by filling out the form above) and cut out the pieces.
+First, print out the ear pattern (it’s in my resource library—get the password by filling out the form at the bottom of this post) and cut out the pieces.

 Next. cut out four pieces of fabric using the pattern marked “Fabric (cut 4).”
 If you have a pattern on your fabric, pay attention to where the pattern falls on the ear when you cut it out.
 I used a flocked velvet with a pattern, and as you can see by the photo below, I made sure the pattern looked the same on both ears.

 Then cut out the rest of your materials.
 You need to cut out two piece of foam using the “Foam (cut 2)” pattern, cut out four pieces of batting using the “Batting (cut 2)” pattern, and cut out two strips of batting using the “Batting Strips (cut 2)” pattern.

 Now lets attach your ear pieces together.
 You can sew this, or use the no-sew method:

 SEW VERSION: Place your fabric right sides together and pin in place.
 Sew along the outside perimeter (the big curve of the ear) leaving a 1/2″ seam allowance—do not stitch along the bottom curve.

 NO-SEW VERSION: Place a fabric piece RIGHT side up (so you can see the good side of the fabric).
 Place Liquid Stitch along the outside perimeter (the big curve of the ear) about 1/2″ from the edge—do not put Liquid Stitch along the bottom curve.
 The line should be continuous.
 Now put a fabric piece on top, RIGHT side down (so the right sides are facing each other).
 Press gently and allow to dry for at least 30 minutes.
 Repeat with the other ear.